Last update: 01.21.2019

 Speed & Performance

-Generally, the speed tests for this RA4W VPN review showed good results and we operated at 50-60% of our standard connection speeds.
+Generally, the speed tests for this RA4W VPN review showed good results, and we operated at 50-60% of our standard connection speeds.
 There are a number of facts that will affect the final result of any speed test, including the distance to the server, the original connection and the hardware itself.
-Ultimately, however, we wouldn’t recommend this VPN for users who are focused on speed – there are better options.
+Ultimately, however, we wouldn’t recommend this VPN for users who are focused on speed – there are better options, such as Astrill VPN or NordVPN.

-Users who aren’t focused on speed will be happy that the service allows an unlimited number of connections.
-The only restriction is that each connection has to be via a different server.
+Users who aren’t focused on speed will be happy that the service allows two or even three simultaneous connections depending on the long-term plan chosen.
+The only restriction is that each connection has to be via a different server, something we don’t recall from any other VPN review.

 How to download & install RA4W VPN